Sony A7R versus Sony RX1

-If the count of relative strengths (bullet points above) is taken as a measure, the A7R emerges as the winner of the contest (9 : 6 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the A7R emerges as the winner of the contest (9 : 6 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features.

 In any case, while the specs-based evaluation of cameras is instructive in revealing their potential as photographic tools, it remains partial and cannot reveal, for example, the handling experience and imaging performance when actually working with the A7R or the RX1.
 User reviews that are available, for instance, at amazon can sometimes shed light on these issues, but such feedback is all too often partial, inconsistent, and inaccurate.
 This is where reviews by experts come in.
-The following table reports the overall rankings of the cameras as published by some of the major camera review sites.
+The adjacent table relays the overall verdicts of several of the most popular camera review sites.
 The detailed reviews can be accessed, respectively, on the websites of cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.

 |Sony A7R (⇒ rgt)||HiRec||82/100 Gold||4.5/5||5/5||5/5||2013||2,299||discont.||check|

 |Sony RX1 (⇒ lft)||-||79/100 Gold||4/5||4.5/5||4.5/5||2012||2,799||discont.||check|